🇬🇧 UK GUIDE · UPDATED

 NVMe SSD only

-Servers save world data constantly.
+Game servers save world data constantly.
 Rust saves every 5 minutes, Minecraft saves chunks dynamically, ARK autosaves on large maps.
-NVMe is 4–10× faster than SATA SSD for sustained writes.
-Avoid any host that uses HDDs.
+NVMe is 4–10× faster than SATA SSD for sustained writes — consequently avoiding any host using HDDs or SATA SSDs is important for large modded servers.

 🛡️